fancycoconut/adventofcode/2022/day12/exercise.md

 This path reaches the goal in 31 steps, the fewest possible.

-What is the fewest steps required to move from your current position to the location that should get the best signal?
+**What is the fewest steps required to move from your current position to the location that should get the best signal?**

-Your puzzle answer was 423.
+Your puzzle answer was `423`.

---- Part Two ---
+## Part Two

 As you walk up the hill, you suspect that the Elves will want to turn this into a hiking trail.
 The beginning isn't very scenic, though; perhaps you can find a better starting point.

-To maximize exercise while hiking, the trail should start as low as possible: elevation a.
-The goal is still the square marked E. However, the trail should still be direct, taking the fewest steps to reach its goal.
+To maximize exercise while hiking, the trail should start as low as possible: elevation* `a`.
+The goal is still the square marked `E`.
+However, the trail should still be direct, taking the fewest steps to reach its goal.
 So, you'll need to find the shortest path from any square at elevation a to the square marked E.

 Again consider the example from above: